 The first step when submitting beer is to fill out the submission form to let us know which beers to expect.
 It’s incredibly important that you do this so that the customer service team unpacking the beer can relate to our editorial team that new beer has arrived.
 By using the form and entering your email address with each beer submitted, we can keep you updated automatically when we receive the beer and publish reviews.
 This also associates a submitted beer with your account on beerandbrewing.com so that you can log in and check on the current status of any beer you submit.
 Here’s a link to the form: Craft Beer and Brewing Review Submission

-The shipping address for all beer submissions is:
+The shipping address for all beer submissions:

-For editorial submissions, we accept up to four different beers per issue from any single brewery, and ask that you send three samples of each beer (two if it’s an extremely limited beer, or a large volume container like a crowler).
+For editorial submissions, we accept up to Three different beers per issue from any single brewery, and ask that you send three samples of each beer (two if it’s an extremely limited beer, or a large volume container like a crowler).
 Please pack them well and ship to the address provided above.

 We unpack all beer the day it’s received, and refrigerate it, to make sure we review it in the best possible shape.
 Once we unpack it and log it in, our system will notify you that we’ve received the beer, and from there, you can log in to beerandbrewing.com to keep track of a beer’s process as it’s pre-screened and either moves into the review workflow or is marked “not reviewing.”
 You’ll be notified by email when the review is published, and other status changes are visible through your beerandbrewing.com account.